nanoman689/interview_questions/README.md

 -The value of "position" is neither "static" nor "relative".

-* What are the various clearing techniques and which is appropriate for what context?
+### What are the various clearing techniques and which is appropriate for what context?
+A clearfix is a way for an element to automatically clear its child elements, so that you don't need to add additional markup.
+It's generally used in float layouts where elements are floated to be stacked horizontally.

+- Empty Div Method
+    <div style="clear:both;"></div>

+- Overflow Method
+    Setting auto or hidden overflow property on parent will expand it to contain the floats.

+- The Psuedo Method: uses the parent's :after to add the clear: both property

+    .clearfix:after {
+    content: ".";
+    visibility: hidden;
+    display: block;
+    height: 0;
+    clear: both;
+    }

-* Explain CSS sprites, and how you would implement them on a page or site.
+### Explain CSS sprites, and how you would implement them on a page or site.
+A CSS sprite is a big image containing several background images at once.
+It’s a collection of images combined in one big image.
+You choose the background image you want to show by playing with the dimensions of the element (which acts like a viewport) and the background position.

+-Bandwidth: you just have 1 HTTP request for one image, and the combined image is often lighter than separate images combined
+-Rendering: as soon as the sprite is called and displayed once (and even cached), you can re-use it with other elements.
+Works well with the :hover pseudo-state.
+There’s no blinking.
+-Maintenance: it’s easier in Photoshop or Sketch to export a single asset with everything

+Say you had three flags in a row, your CSS would look like this:

+    .flags-canada, .flags-mexico, .flags-usa {
+      background-image: url('../images/flags.png');
+      background-repeat: no-repeat;
+    }

+    .flags-canada {
+      height: 128px;
+      background-position: -5px -5px;
+    }

+    .flags-usa {
+      height: 135px;
+      background-position: -5px -143px;
+    }

+    .flags-mexico {
+      height: 147px;
+      background-position: -5px -288px;

 * What are your favourite image replacement techniques and which do you use when?